 In a transvaginal scan at 20 weeks, Richa Bishnoi was informed that she would have to undergo a cesarean section because her cervical length was 20 mm.
 Having had a miscarriage before and determined to avoid surgery, she decided to get a second opinion.

-During the course of her research on hospitals and gynecologists that encouraged normal delivery, she came across the profile of Dr. Panchampreet Kaur, Consultant Obstetrician-Gynecologist.
+During the course of her research on hospitals and gynecologists that encouraged normal delivery, she came across the profile of Dr Namrita Gurpal Singh Sandhu, Consultant Obstetrician-Gynecologist.
 She scheduled an appointment without any delay.

 Richa anxiously told the doctor her situation and asked for guidance.